cram2/pycram/examples/language.md

 # Plan Language

-The PyCRAM plan language is a way to structure the execuition of your plan.
-In generall the plan language allows to execute designators either sequential or in parallel.
-Furthermore, excpetions that occur during execution of a plan with the plan language do not interupt the execution instead they are catched and saved to a dictionary for later analysis.
+The PyCRAM plan language is a way to structure the execution of your plan.
+In generally the plan language allows to execute designators either sequential or in parallel.
+Furthermore, exceptions that occur during execution of a plan with the plan language do not interrupt the execution instead they are caught and saved to a dictionary for later analysis.
 All language expressions return a State, this can either be SUCCEDED or FAILED.

 There are 4 language expressions: